 The Police Commission provides oversight with the Saskatoon Police Service, where the Commission holds the responsibility of ensuring the community is served by a reasonable standard of law enforcement.
 In order to accomplish this, the Commission is mandated to ensure the Saskatoon Police Service has access to adequate and reasonable resources.

 Another important Police Commission role is to act as a conduit between the community and Saskatoon City Council.
 The Commission recommends an annual Police Service operating budget to City Council and confers with the community about issues that are germane to policing and public safety.

 The Police Commission operates under the auspices of the Saskatchewan Provincial Police Act in accordance with its Governance Policy.

-The Saskatoon Board of Police Commissioners is comprised of the Mayor, two members of Saskatoon City Council and two members of the Public.
+The Saskatoon Board of Police Commissioners is comprised of the Mayor, two members of Saskatoon City Council and four members of the Public.
 Find more information here.

 The Public Complaints Commission is a five-person, non-police body appointed by the Saskatchewan government.
 It is responsible for ensuring that both the public and the police receive a fair and thorough investigation of a complaint against the police or an investigation of a possible criminal offence by a police officer.
 Additional information is available here.